07 May 2020

-Please visit our website here or follow our Twitter handle @EADP_KZN to catch all the latest news, inspirational athlete stories, photo gallery, videos and athlete profiles.
+Follow our Twitter handle @EADP_KZN and Instagram account PrimeHPI and EADPAthletes2020 to catch all the latest news, inspirational athlete stories, photo gallery, videos and athlete profiles.

 Please also remember to send all your latest news, photos or videos to firstname.lastname@example.org so we can load them onto the website and our social media platforms.

 With lockdown, there was no sporting events to comment on, so we asked all our EADP Athletes to share their views with us on the following:

 • What being on the EADP Program meant and did for them the past year.

 • What activities were they doing at home to keep happy and motivated.

 Being on EADP program means a lot to me, I have been receiving a lot since I’ve been on the program, like last year I injured myself while I was training, with no Medical aid, but being on the EADP Program I did receive all the treatment that I wasn’t going to get, the Doctors, the Physio, the Biokineticist and everyone made sure that I received the treatment I needed, which I’m very grateful for.

 Since the Lockdown I’m training at home using the training program I received from my Biokineticist from Prime EADP.